-SARS-COV-2, the virus that causes the disease COVID-19, has changed life as we know it in Melbourne and the world over.
-Join us for this important webinar featuring two internationally renowned Australian scientists from the Peter Doherty Institute for Infection and Immunity, discussing the Institute's role at the centre of Australia’s research and public health response to COVID-19.
+In October 2020 the Melbourne Press Club hosted a discussion with two internationally renowned Australian scientists from the Peter Doherty Institute for Infection and Immunity (Twitter: @TheDohertyInst), discussing the Institute's role at the centre of Australia’s research and public health response to COVID-19.
 How has Australia’s response compared with the rest of the world?
 What have we learned so far in the public health, immunology and clinical response to this devastating virus?

-The discussion and Q&A will be moderated by The Age/SMH science reporter Liam Mannix.
+The discussion was moderated by The Age/Sydney Morning Herald science reporter Liam Mannix (Twitter: @liammannix).